 Dave Lewis is a writer based in Pontypridd, south Wales.
-He studied Zoology at Cardiff University before becoming a Biology teacher.
-He has always lived in Wales except for a short spell in Kenya in 1993-94.
-As the years drifted by though he found himself moving towards the more ‘artistic’ subjects.
+He studied Zoology at Cardiff University before becoming a Biology, Science & PE teacher.
+He has always lived in Wales except for a short spell in Kenya in 1993-94, where he taught science and sport as well as finding time to work in Nairobi National Park as a volunteer.
+As the years drifted by he found himself moving towards the more ‘artistic’ subjects, namely literature and photography.

 He writes content for and still maintains many web sites.
 He has worked as a web producer for the BBC Wales Scrum V fanzine, has run four hugely successful rugby sites with Rivals.net and used to write a newspaper column for the Pontypridd Observer.